-Founder and principal of Strategic Leadership Collaborative, Inc. and a member of the HWS Board of Trustees, Cohen has more than 40 years of experience in industrial psychology, human resource management, business strategy and leadership development.
+Founder and principal of Strategic Leadership Collaborative, Inc. and a former member of the HWS Board of Trustees, Cohen has more than 40 years of experience in industrial psychology, human resource management, business strategy and leadership development.

 By using three intersecting behavioral models, explained below, Cohen says that everyone — from parents whose children are suddenly home from school to leaders whose employees are looking to them for guidance and stability — can help themselves and others as we move through this crisis.

 “Using these tools to take stock of our reactions can help us all to manage our anxiety and make better decisions,” says Cohen.

 The first model stems from Stephen Covey’s The 7 Habits of Highly Effective People.
 Covey identified two concentric circles, the outer Circle of Influence, filled with the things that you can impact or effect, and the smaller inner Circle of Control, filled with things that you can manage.
 Over the years, an outermost Circle of Concern was added, indicating things over which you have little or no control, but for which you have heightened sensitivity.